jina-ai/jina/docs/concepts/serving/executor/serve.md

 (serve-executor-standalone)=
 # Serve

-{class}`~jina.Executor`s can be served and accessed over the nerwork using gRPC or HTTP protocols, allowing you to use them to create service for tasks like model inference, data processing, generative AI, and search services.
+{class}`~jina.Executor`s can be served and accessed over the network using gRPC or HTTP protocols, allowing you to use them to create services for tasks like model inference, data processing, generative AI, and search services.

 There are different options for deploying and running a standalone Executor:
 * Run the Executor directly from Python with the {class}`~jina.orchestrate.deployments.Deployment` class